-Locally Developed Courses "L"
+Locally Developed Courses (L)

 Students will learn the most essential concepts of a subject.
 School staff generally recommend these courses for students with specific learning needs.
-Students should be working consistently at Level 1 or below in Grade 8.
-Students require greater teacher direction and instruction to accommodate learning needs.
+Students who are recommended to take a Locally Developed course may be working on significantly modified curriculum expectations in grades 7 and 8 or are not yet working at grade level and require additional support.

-Open Courses "O"
+Open Courses (O)

 Students will learn concepts and skills designed to prepare for further study in the subject area.
-Expectations are designed and appropriate for all students.
-Generally, the optional courses (such as physical education, art, etc.) are offered in the open courses.
-Students can have a variety of learning skills.
+Curriculum expectations are designed and appropriate for all students.
+Generally, the optional courses (such as physical education, art, etc.) are offered in the open pathway.